 - - - - - - - - - - - - - - - - - - - -

-'En Attendant Godot' (Waiting for Godot) perfectly describes the feeling of being stuck, feeling powerless to change a situation or incapable of making a decision about how to alter a dissatisfying position for fear of choosing the wrong direction.
+This work is greatly inspired by Samuel Beckett’s 'En Attendant Godot' (Waiting for Godot), a play that perfectly describes the feeling of being stuck, feeling powerless to change a situation or incapable of making a decision about how to alter a dissatisfying position for fear of choosing the wrong direction.

 “Je suis comme ça.
 Ou j'oublie tout de suite ou je n'oublie jamais."